Rochelle Blumenfeld

-Rochelle Blumenfeld is an American artist from Pittsburgh, Pennsylvania.
+Rochelle Blumenfeld was an American artist from Pittsburgh, Pennsylvania.
 Her paintings have been exhibited in many public and private collections, including the Carnegie Museum of Art.
 Her work has been included in the Bicentennial Exhibit of “American Painters in Paris” in Paris, France, Copley Society of Art, Boston, Dunfermline Fife, Scotland, and the Westmoreland Museum of American Art, Greensburg, Pennsylvania.

 Biography

 Rochelle Blumenfeld was born in Pittsburgh, Pennsylvania in 1936.
 Her grandparents were immigrants from the Soviet Union.
 Her father, Lawrence Reznik, was a sign painter, also making window displays.
 Blumenfeld's grandfather, Harry Fairman, was an artist and a decorator for the wealthy neighborhoods in the East End of Pittsburgh.
 He encouraged her to start painting and inspired her to pursue art.

 Blumenfeld started taking art classes at the Carnegie Museum starting in 5th grade.
 In High School, she took an advanced art class in painting at the Carnegie Tech, which later became known as Carnegie Mellon University.
 After graduation, she applied and was accepted as a Painting and Design student at Carnegie Mellon University.
 She completed one year and left the university to get married.
 Blumenfeld missed painting, and she enrolled in a class at the Young Men and Women's Hebrew Association, which was taught by Samuel Rosenberg (artist), who also taught Andy Warhol.
 Samuel Rosenberg was a big influence on her future as a painter.

 Rochelle Blumenfeld married Irving Blumenfeld in 1955.
 He was a co-founder of Gateway Paint Company in the Strip district of Pittsburgh.
 Together they had 3 children and 5 grandchildren.